 Here are 8 key reasons why your current LMS may not be up to par.

-1. The User Interface Is Anything But User-Friendly
+1. Your LMS' User Interface Is Anything But User-Friendly

 Your current LMS is packed with plenty of features, but an intuitive User Interface is not one of them.
 Unfortunately, there’s been a significant learning curve from the very beginning.